Who we are:

 Founded in 1962, RUM (as Rockford Urban Ministries is affectionately known) is the outreach of more than twenty faith communities working together on social justice ministries.
-In its nearly years RUM has had four clergy directors.
+In its 60 years RUM has had four clergy directors.
 Since 1985, lay director Stanley Campbell has had the pleasure of doing the work.
+Violet Johnicker joined the staff in 2021 and together they work to resource congregations with tools to advocate for justice issues.

 Projects of Rockford Urban Ministries (RUM):